 Drawing with Carl Perfect for younger students, Drawing with Carl has kid-friendly tools and choices.
 This app is a great choice for introducing students to sketchnoting and giving them space to draw shapes.
 You could use this app when asking students to visualize a setting of a read aloud story or draw a picture inspired by a video clip.

 Explain Everything (iOS, Android) You may be familiar with Explain Everything as a tool for screencasting.
 Explain Everything gives users a blank canvas to draw on and different colors to choose from.
 Kids can save their final creation to the Photos on their iPad or share it with their teacher or peers.
 It’s just another way to use this absolutely terrific app.

 Sketchbook Express This iPad app is easy to use and perfect for sketchnoting.
 Students can alternate colors and record their thinking through visual notetaking.
 This app has in-app purchases for extra features like brushes and stamps.

 Notability Notability is a good option for students looking to combine text and drawings.
-You might find that this app is the right choice for getting started with your students – especially if they are hesitant to move away from text notetaking.
+You might find that this app is the right choice for your students – especially if they are hesitant to move away from text notetaking.